ennioma/arek/README.md

 Contributions are welcome 🙌  If you'd like to improve this projects I've shared with the community, just open an issue or raise a PR.

 For any information or request feel free to contact me on twitter (@ennioma).

+## TODO
+- [] Provide a way to inject a custom PMAlertController in a permission
+- [] Provide the possibility to choose between PMAlertController and a common UIAlertController
+- [] Update the Swift Package Manager installation

 ## License
 AREK is available under the MIT license.
 See the LICENSE file for more info.